wiwa1978/blog-hugo-netlify/content/networkprogrammability/2020-05-01_DNAC_Part5_PythonRequests.md

    response =  requests.get(url + cred_url, params=params, headers=headers, verify=False ).json()
    cred_list.append(response["response"][0]["id"])
 ```
+Note: the discovery name needs to be different every run.
+I did not implement code to check if the name was already used.

 ###### Start IP based discovery
 Next, we will create the following Jinja2 template.
 This contains the sample JSON body for our API request.